 Saving Energy in Other Areas of Your Home

 Lower the ‘Stat ~ As the number of guests in the house increases, the thermostat can go down.
 With the extra body heat (and cooking heat), you should be able to lower the temp in your house by a couple of degrees.
-It doesn’t seem like much but can add to the energy savings.
+It doesn’t seem like much, but it can add to the energy savings.

 Water Heater ~ Ensure that the temperature on your water heater is not set any higher than 120 degrees.
 Any hotter, and you’re just wasting energy.
 Also, take the time to insulate the water heater.
 Both of these things can help lower your energy output.